kengz/openai_lab/source/includes/_AGENTS.md

 The size of the memory is unbounded and experiences are sampled random uniformly from memory.

 ### LinearMemoryWithForgetting
-Parameterizes by `max_len` param which bounds the size of the memory.
-Once memory reaches the max size, the oldest experiences are deleted from the memory to make space for new experiences.
-Experiences are sampled random uniformly from memory.

 ```json
 "dqn": {